lich14/CDS/CDS_GRF/README.md

 ## Data

-GRF data is located in 'data', where we show the performance of CDS with QPLEX or QMIX.
+GRF data is located in 'data', where we show the performance of CDS with QPLEX or QMIX (CDS + QMIX is recommended for GRF).

 ## Scenario
 We delete agents initialized in our half in the 'academy counterattack hard' scenario, which is located in 'data/academy_counterattack_hard.py'.